KeithTheEE/redditPythonHelper/ROADMAP.md

   (This is probably going to be an early test of soft skills)
   * ["Possibly wanting to learn Python, is it worth it?"](https://www.reddit.com/r/Python/comments/917zxd/)

+#### Question & Answer
+Resources to draw from:
+ - Stack Overflow (Primary)
+ - Python Docs (Secondary)
+ - Python Blog Posts (Out of Focus)
+ - Scraped Github Code (Out of Focus)

+Think about using a subset of highly matching SO posts code to OPs source code and using bayes in a MSAlignment fashion to guess on solution.
+Most likely this is especially useful with syntax errors and stack traces.

 ### Generalizing the bot: